Care of the mouth following a surgical procedure is essential in the healing process.

 - Smoking nicotine or marijuana can triple the failure rate of the implant.
 Avoid all smoking for the first month following the implant surgery.

 - After 24 hours, rinse with warm salt water two to three times a day (1/2 teaspoon salt to 1/2 cup warm water) for one week to improve circulation and soothe the tissues.

 - Rinse for 30 seconds twice daily with the prescribed mouthwash for the first two weeks.

 - Do not brush the surgical site for one week.
 Resume gentle brushing and flossing of remaining mouth as normal.

 - Avoid use of alcohol, carbonated and hot drinks after surgery.
-Do not use tobacco products for 7 days after surgery.
-These will interfere with the success rate of your surgery.

 - It is important to maintain good nutrition following surgery.